Juravlik/ssu_artworks/README.md

 **In scope of this project, a search for similar paintings and determination of the year of painting were implemented.
 For ease of use, you can try a Flask app or [telegram bot](https://telegram.me/ssu_artworks_bot) (please ping me if I disabled the bot and you want to test it).**

 ### 1. Data:
-Images and meta-information from the [wikiart.org](https://www.wikiart.org/) were used as data for training and search.
+Images and meta-information from the [wikiart.org](https://www.wikiart.org/) were used to train the model and create Faiss index.
 As a class, the intersection of the author and the style of the painting was used, since it is precisely such paintings that are most similar to each other.

 Dataset:
 - ~80000 images